namratabhaumik/ExpenseTrackerExtended/expense-tracker-frontend/README.md

 - Responsive: Collapses into a hamburger menu on mobile (max-width: 768px).
 - Styled with Tailwind CSS for modern look and accessibility.
 - Logout button included in the Navbar.
+- The settings (theme toggle) button in the navigation bar now features an accessible tooltip for improved clarity and usability.

 ## Expenses Summary, Sorting, and Filtering